ayaalsabahi/ayaalsabahi.github.io/_projects/6_projects.md

 **Core mechanics:**
 Hack the enemy teleprompter and make your enemy fumble when it comes to their turn to deliver the news.
 A swapping mechanism of players 'hacking' then guessing.
 With 5 strikes, you're out and fired!

+I programmed in mechanics, along with my partners Cami & Dimtrios.

 **Art:**
 All credits to Kai & Isabel.